Xaxis/btcalaska/README.md

   - Methods: immersion cooling, attic exhaust setups, reusing miner heat in winter
   - Practical demonstration of immersion oil bath and exhaust techniques

----

-## Daily Learning Outcomes

-1. **Self-custody Confidence:**
-   Gain deep practical knowledge to securely store, back up, and recover Bitcoin using air-gapped wallets and multisig setups.

-2. **Network Sovereignty:**
-   Learn to confidently deploy, manage, and secure your own Bitcoin and Lightning Network nodes for maximum independence and financial control.

-3. **Mining Literacy:**
-   Develop the skills to effectively build, manage, and optimize a home Bitcoin mining operation, understanding the hardware, software, and economic factors that drive profitability.